Sign In / Sign Out

 ASU commits to advancing appointments and/or enhancing the role of academic centers in the advancement of the institution as both affirming of race and of advancing multicultural solidarity.

 ASU commits to appointing Black tenured faculty to Barrett, The Honors College to recruit and retain Black students in Barrett.

 ASU commits to implementing the “To Be Welcoming” training for all continuing and new ASU employees and students.

 ASU commits to implementing a program of service time for Black employees and other employees to serve as mentors to Black students and other students at ASU.

 ASU commits to the establishment of a new Bachelor of Arts degree in Race, Culture and Democracy to be launched by the College of Integrative Sciences and Arts, the New College of Interdisciplinary Arts and Sciences and The College of Liberal Arts and Sciences (School of Social Transformation) with support from the Center for the Study of Race and Democracy.

 ASU commits to the enhancement of the Center for the Study of Race and Democracy through the Office of the Provost’s Inclusion and Community Engagement unit.

-ASU commits to the launch of a multi-college interdisciplinary initiative to help reduce inequality in the United States in partnership with experts in civil rights and civil liberties at the U.S. Department of Homeland Security.
+ASU commits to the launch of a multi-college interdisciplinary initiative to help reduce inequality in the United States in partnership with experts in civil rights and civil liberties.

 ASU has committed to providing funding to sustain the Community-Driven Archives initiative in the ASU Library in order to enhance the historical record of and the university’s and library’s engagement with underrepresented communities.